Skip to main content

 • Comment (optional)

 The order of these columns does not matter when uploading CSV files via the Lokalise web interface.
-However, if you are using an API or a CLI, the columns must be provided in the order shown above.
+However, if you are using our API or a CLI, the columns must be provided in the order shown above.

 Here's an example of a valid CSV file with two translation keys: